Selling your House Without an Estate Agent: Cut Costs Now

 Without the use of an agent (be they traditional or hybrid) you can’t take advantage of portals such as Right Move and Zoopla.
 However, the online world has evolved to take the growing number of private sellers into consideration.

-Facebook, Twitter and eBay are all places to advertise, and there’s an ever-growing number of portals known as For Sale By Owner, or FSBO websites, that allow you to list your property for free (their income is made through other advertising and service).
+Facebook, Twitter and eBay are all places to advertise, and there’s an ever-growing number of portals known as For Sale By Owner or other house selling websites that allow you to list your property for free (their income is made through other advertising and service).
 These include The House Shop, House Web and House Ladder.

 While online advertising has a long reach, don’t dismiss more traditional methods such as your local paper and even an old-fashioned card in shop windows or at the supermarket.
 Finally don’t forget to display a For Sale board outside your property!